2022 Women's EuroHockey Club Trophy

 The 2022 Women's EuroHockey Club Trophy will be the 45th edition of the women's Women's EuroHockey Club Trophy, Europe's secondary club field hockey tournament organized by the EHF.
-It will be held from 15–18 April 2022 at HC Argentia in Cernusco sul Naviglio, Italy.
+It will be held from 15 to 18 April 2022 at HC Argentia in Cernusco sul Naviglio, Italy.

 Teams

 The following seven teams will compete for the title: